dotnet/docs/docs/architecture/dapr-for-net-developers/bindings.md

 ---
-title: The Dapr resource bindings building block
+title: The Dapr bindings building block
-description: A description of the resource bindings building block, its features, benefits, and how to apply it
+description: A description of the bindings building block, its features, benefits, and how to apply it
 author: edwinvw
 ms.date: 12/27/2020
 ---

-# The resource bindings building block
+# The Dapr bindings building block

 Cloud-based *serverless* offerings, such as Azure Functions and AWS Lambda, have gained wide adoption across the distributed architecture space.
 Among many benefits, they enable a microservice to *handle events from* or *invoke events in* an external system - abstracting away the underlying complexity and plumbing concerns.
 External resources are many: They include datastores, message systems, and web resources, across different platforms and vendors.
-The [Dapr resource binding building block](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/) brings these same resource binding capabilities to the doorstep of your Dapr applications.
+The [Dapr bindings building block](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/) brings these same resource binding capabilities to the doorstep of your Dapr applications.

 ## What it solves